-She has held numerous consultancies with many global institutions over the years including international celebrity Padma Lakshmi’s Endometriosis Foundation of America, where she served a three-year term as the EFA’s consulting Director of Education & Industry/Research Liaison and helped implement the new Foundation's future direction.
-She is also pleased to donate her time to the world's leading disease portal, Lone Hummelshoj's endometriosis.org, as an Associate Editor, and recently finished out a two-year, elected appointment to the Executive Board of the American Society for Reproductive Medicine's (ASRM) Women’s Council.
+Long before the days of the Internet and Social Media, Heather worked tirelessly throughout the late 1980s and early 90s to establish awareness for the disease, educate the public in local communities and facilitate outreach efforts, in what was then a very isolated environment with little cross-talk and sorely limited collaboration between stakeholders.
+An outspoken professional Advocate, she has appeared in countless media over the past 25 years, including on the Emmy® Award-winning Lifetime Television network in a feature segment on endometriosis broadcast to the network's 98 million subscribers.
+She has held numerous consultancies with many global institutions over the years including Padma Lakshmi’s Endometriosis Foundation of America in its early days, wherein she served a three-year term as consulting Director of Education & Industry/Research Liaison helping to implement the organization's founding mission and goals in its infancy.
+She is also pleased to donate her time to the world's leading disease portal, Lone Hummelshoj's endometriosis.org, as an Associate Editor, and previously served out an elected two-year appointment to the Executive Board of the American Society for Reproductive Medicine's (ASRM) Women’s Council.

-Heather was recently appointed to the prestigious President's Council of the National Patient Advocate Foundation, the country's leading national non-profit organization exclusively devoted to engaging members of Congress, the Department of Health & Human Services, and various coalitions to coordinate efforts to implement and support legislative and regulatory remedies to obstacles to healthcare access at the state and federal levels.
-Additionally, she was one of two exclusive invitees to Co-chair and present for the first time on endometriosis in Washington, DC to the legislature at the annual Women in Government's Health Summit.
-This critical event, lauded by state and federal legislators alike, led to the creation of the first-ever “Legislative Toolkit” in the United States on the disease, now used by all levels of government.
-She is also a member of the American Academy on Communication in Healthcare; the Society for Menstrual Research, the ASRM Special Interest Groups on Endometriosis, Contraception, the Environment & Reproduction, Imaging in Reproductive Medicine, Nutrition, Menopause, Pediatric & Adolescent Gynecology, and Female Sexuality; the Society of Laparoendoscopic Surgeons' Endometriosis Special Interest Group; the National Association of Chronic Disease Directors, the Association of Reproductive Health Professionals; AAGL (formerly known as the Association of Gynecologic Laparoendoscopists), where she sits on the AAGL Special Interest Groups for Endometriosis, Robotics and Pelvic Pain and serves as a Congress Abstract Reviewer; as well as many other professional societies.
-She routinely participates in a number of pelvic health, reproductive care and female patient education cross-collaboratives across the globe.
+She was appointed in 2012 to the prestigious President's Council of the National Patient Advocate Foundation (NPAF) in Washington, DC, on which she still serves.
+NPAF is the leading national non-profit organization in the United States exclusively devoted to engaging members of Congress, the Department of Health & Human Services and various coalitions to coordinate efforts to implement and support legislative and regulatory remedies to obstacles to healthcare access at the state and federal levels.
+Additionally, she was one of the two exclusive invitees to Co-chair and present for the first time on endometriosis in Washington, DC to the legislature at the annual Women in Government's Health Summit.
+That critical event, lauded by state and federal legislators alike, led to the creation by the Women in Government Foundation of the first-ever “Toolkit” now used in the United States by legislators.
+She has also served as a professional collaborator in RESOLVE's advocacy efforts throughout the House and Senate, working at the highest levels of government and legislation to educate the country's policymakers and strive for better reproductive and infertility care.

-Heather continues to be sought after by various media and advocacy groups for her expertise and activism in reproductive health, endometriosis and chronic pelvic pain pathologies, and is routinely invited by others to edit, contribute content to, endorse and provide forewords to their own publications, including "Coping with Endometriosis" by Glenda Motta, RN, MPH and Robert Phillips, Ph.D., "Living well With Endometriosis" by Kerry-Ann Morris (HarperCollins), the best-selling "Endometriosis: 100 Questions & Answers" by David B. Redwine, MD, Dr. Susan Evan’s critically acclaimed “Endometriosis & Other Chronic Pelvic Pain” and most recently, “Healing Painful Sex" by Deborah Coady, MD and Nancy Fish.
-Her own "Letter from Survivors," a poignant insight into the life of the endometriosis patient, has received international acclaim and been extensively shared by more than a million and a half unique sources, both online and off, and was presented on the steps of the Lincoln Monument in Washington, DC at the country’s first national EndoWalk.
-Additionally, her work in healthcare has been featured in the book, "Real People, Real Stories: How the Internet is Touching Lives."
-She routinely appears as an invited guest on many media outlets both online and off, including radio shows and press features dedicated to women’s health and infertility.
-Heather is also often called upon by health media to dispel disease myths and debunk outdated recommendations, promoting evidence-based medicine for timely diagnosis and efficacious intervention; including but not limited to co-authorship of an invited rebuttal to Yale University's popular study in the Journal of Gynecologic & Obstetric Investigation [Guidone, Marvel.
-Sexual Activity, Orgasm & Tampon Use are Associated with Decreased Risk of Endometriosis.
-Gynecol Obstet Invest.
-2002;54(2):64-5].
-She has also been profiled in a number of publications, ranging from Atlanta's popular Season Magazine to a featured multi-page segment in a division of Dow Jones Media, which highlighted her efforts to improve the lives of those with the disease.
+Though she began her professional career in the decidedly non-healthcare sector of investment banking in the heart of New York City's financial district, Heather started transitioning her passion for women's health into her life's work early on.
+Throughout the early 1990s she began consulting to America Online in their then newly-launched women’s health division, and wrote an invited nationally-syndicated column for ThriveHealth.
+She continues today to remain sought by media and advocacy groups for her expertise and activism in reproductive health, endometriosis and chronic pelvic pain pathologies, and is routinely invited by others to edit, contribute content to, endorse and provide forewords to their own publications, including "Coping with Endometriosis" by Glenda Motta, RN, MPH and Robert Phillips, Ph.D., "Living well With Endometriosis" by Kerry-Ann Morris (HarperCollins), the best-selling "Endometriosis: 100 Questions & Answers" by David B. Redwine, MD, Dr. Susan Evan’s critically acclaimed “Endometriosis & Other Chronic Pelvic Pain” and “Healing Painful Sex" by Deborah Coady, MD and Nancy Fish.
+Her own "Letter from Survivors," a poignant insight into the life of the endometriosis patient, has received international acclaim and been extensively shared by more than a million and a half unique sources, both online and off, and was presented on the steps of the Lincoln Monument at the country’s first national March on Washington for Endometriosis in 2000.
+She most recently appeared in the award-winning documentary, Endo What, soon to be released internationally.